Startup Domain Strategy: A Comprehensive Guide

 - Backorder services: If a domain name is about to expire, you can use a backorder service to try and snag it when it becomes available.
 It's like camping out for concert tickets – you might have to wait a bit, but it could be worth it to score that prime domain.

-- Contact the domain owner directly: Just simply check the desired domain through domain search, and you will see if the domain is available for registration.
-If not, you’ll have the option to use Whois Lookup, which is the current domain owner’s contact details.
+- Contact the domain owner directly: If your desired domain isn’t available for registration, you can use Whois Lookup, which is the current domain owner’s contact details.
 If they’re available, you can reach out to inquire about purchasing the domain.
 If the information is protected, the domain registrar can help facilitate contact.
 However, a response is not guaranteed.

 Domain Name Taken?